2022 Track & Field Meet

 - Track Events Offered:

-- 50M (age 50+ only), 4x100 Meter Relay, 100M, 200M, 400M, 800M, 2000M Steeple Chase, 1 Mile, 2 Mile, 1 Mile Racewalk.
+- 4x100 Meter Relay, 100M, 200M, 400M, 800M, 1 Mile, 2 Mile, 1 Mile Racewalk.

-- 50M (age 50+ only), 4x100 Meter Relay, 100M, 200M, 400M, 800M, 2000M Steeple Chase, 1 Mile, 2 Mile, 1 Mile Racewalk.
+- 4x100 Meter Relay, 100M, 200M, 400M, 800M, 1 Mile, 2 Mile, 1 Mile Racewalk.

 - Entry Fee: $37.00 - for 2 events

-- $5.00 for each additional event, max of 5 events
+- $5.00 for each additional event, max of 4 Field events and 5 events total

-- Registration will open on May 1st on Athletic.net
+- Registration will open soon on Athletic.net

 Sport Details